-Here is a small example that illustrates some of the possibilities that exist for using VBA for working with a COMSOL model.
-The examples requires that LiveLinkTM for Excel[®] is properly installed and configured.
-Some knowledges in VBA are requested to get started; these are listed under Prerequisites.
+Follow this short example that illustrates some of the possibilities for using VBA when working with a COMSOL model.
+Running the code in the example requires that LiveLink[TM] for Excel[®] is properly installed and configured, for information see Before You Start.

 To load or create a COMSOL model it is necessary to use the class ModelUtil, which is part of the COMSOL API.
-In addition to ModelUtil, there is another object that is part of LiveLink[TM] for Excel[®], which is called ComsolUtil.
-This object provides extra utilities that are not already present in ModelUtil, such as the ability to start a COMSOL Multiphysics Server or access the ribbon functionalities (using the RibbonUtil object).
+In addition to ModelUtil, the class ComsolUtil provides additional utility functions, for example for starting a COMSOL Multiphysics Server, and access the class RibbonUtil that contains the wrapper functions corresponding to the buttons of the COMSOL tab.

-The example loads the busbar model from the Applications Libraries, creates a plot and extracts some numerical data and puts the data into an Excel sheet.
-Below is a detailed explanation of the different operations performed by the subroutine.
-At the end of the description, you will find the code used for this example, see Code for use with VBA.
-Copy and paste it in the VBA editor at your convenience.
+The example loads the busbar model from the Application Libraries, creates a plot, and extracts numerical data into a worksheet.
+Follow the below steps with detailed explanations, and type in the commands, or jump ahead and copy the entire subroutine from Code for use with VBA, then paste it into the VBA editor.

-- I In the Developer toolbar, click Visual Basic button to start the Microsoft Visual Basic for Applications interface. - 2 From the Insert menu, select Module. - 3 In the Module 1 editor start editing the subroutine:
+- I In the Developer tab in Excel, click the Visual Basic button to start the Microsoft Visual Basic for Applications interface. - 2 From the Insert menu, select Module. - 3 In the Module 1 editor start editing the subroutine:

-'''

 Sub Example()

-'''